bvmensvoort/rpi-mysql/README.md

 Raspberry Pi compatible Docker base image with [MySQL](https://www.mysql.com/).
 It is based on the official [Mysql Docker Image](https://registry.hub.docker.com/_/mysql/) ported to the ARM based Raspbery Pi.

+Updated to a more recent version of MySQL.

 ## What is MySQL?

 ![logo](https://raw.githubusercontent.com/docker-library/docs/master/mysql/logo.png)